bbcawodu/nav-online-backend/documentation/user_stories/presence_health/smart_help_desk_user_stories.md

     ### Acceptance Stories
     - Acceptance stories for Sally Stakeholder

-        #### Scenario 1: Sally Stakeholder has authorized login credentials and visits the Smart Help Desk.
+        #### Scenario 1: Sally Stakeholder has authorized login credentials and visits the Smart Help Desk URL.
         - Given [context] And [some more context]… When [event] Then [outcome] And [another outcome]…

 ## System Personae